St Albans Cathedral

 St Albans Cathedral, officially the Cathedral and Abbey Church of St Alban, also known as "the Abbey", is a Church of England cathedral in St Albans, England.

 Much of its architecture dates from Norman times.
 It ceased to be an abbey following its dissolution in the 16th century and became a cathedral in 1877.
 Although legally a cathedral church, it differs in certain particulars from most other cathedrals in England, being also used as a parish church, of which the dean is rector with the same powers, responsibilities and duties as those of any other parish.
-At 85 metres long, it has the longest nave of any cathedral in England.

 Probably founded in the 8th century, the present building is Norman or Romanesque architecture of the 11th century, with Gothic and 19th-century additions.